 Looks like we are in for a cold winter season after such a warm December.
-Call MTP Plumbing & Heating LLC to make sure your heating system is ready for action!!!
+Call MTP Services& Heating LLC to make sure your heating system is ready for action!!!

 A map from the Global Forecast System (GFS) shows cold air spilling into the east next week.
 (Weather Bell)

 Consider this week’s cold snap Mother Nature’s warning shot.

 After a relatively benign and historically warm start to winter in the Garden State, forecast data shows that things are likely to take a turn for the dramatic in January and February, with storms, snow and shots of bitter cold all potentially in the offing.